OpenDataNode/open-data-node/INSTALL.md

 Before installing ODN, make sure that value returned by `hostname -f` is the one under which you would like your ODN instance to be accessible.
 Example: If `hostname -f` returns "odn.myorganization.org", your ODN instance will be available at http://odn.myorganization.org/ .
-Note: If the hostname is notproper FQDN, some users may experience problems while accessing your ODN instance.
+Note: If the hostname is not proper FQDN, some users may experience problems while accessing your ODN instance.
 If you are not sure how to configure FQDN on Debian system, please follow instructions at https://wiki.debian.org/HowTo/ChangeHostname .

 ### Configuration of java for tomcat